J. Alexander (politician)

-J. Alexander (8 August 1938 – 14 January 2022) was an Indian bureaucrat and politician who served as Chief Secretary and Cabinet Minister, Karnataka State, India.
+Joseph Alexander (8 August 1938 – 14 January 2022) was an Indian bureaucrat and politician who served as Chief Secretary and Cabinet Minister, Karnataka State.
+He was the first Indian Administrative Service officer to serve as a minister in the State.

 Early life

 Alexander was born in Mangad, in Kollam District of Kerala State on 8 August 1938 in a middle-class family; one out of seven children of John Joseph and Elizabeth Joseph.
 His early education was in Kollam until he finished B.A in English Language and Literature.
-He did his M.A in English Literature from University College, Trivandrum and did his Ph.D in Philosophy from Karnataka University.
+He did his M.A in English Literature from University College, Trivandrum and did his PhD in Philosophy from Karnataka University.